-The ATI Comprehensive Predictor Exit Exam is a competency predictor examination that provides a predictability score to the student indicating how successful the student may perform on the NCLEX - RN licensure examination.
+The ATI Comprehensive Predictor Exam is an assessment that provides a probability score to the student indicating how successful the student may perform on the NCLEX - RN licensure examination.
+The higher the score, the greater the likelihood the student will pass on first attempt for the NCLEX-RN.
 The examination is scheduled in the last level of the Generic or Career Mobility track.